ddon-90/demo.event-notify/docs/README.md

 7. Input a value for the "Safe Inventory Limit", eg. 20

-8. On the master workspace, set up the Catalog Broadcaster app in order to receive notifications on the workspace you are working on.
+8. On the master workspace, set up the Catalog Broadcaster app in order to receive notifications on the workspace you are working on

 ![Safe Inventory](./images/safe-inventory-3.png)
 ![Safe Inventory](./images/safe-inventory-4.png)